-The Chairman reconvened the meeting at 1130 and requested Canada to go over its paper on Activity by Non-Contracting Parties within the Regulatory Area.
-The Canadian representative reviewed their paper (Appendix IV) and highlighted the following points:
+The Chairman reconvened the meeting at 1130 hours and requested Canada to go over its paper on Activity by non-Contracting Parties within the Regulatory Area.
+The Canadian representative reviewed their paper (Annex 4) and highlighted the following points:

 Table 3 outlining the catch statistics by nation and species indicated an increase in Korean and Panamanian activity in the Regulatory Area and the concentration of Korean vessels in redfish, Panamanian vessels in cod and USA vessels in flounder.